Looking for the best things to do in Murano, Italy?

 If you haven’t visited, add it to your itinerary for Venice: it’s one of the easiest day trips from Venice you can do!

-And if you are planning your first visit to Italy, discover the perfect 3-week itinerary!
+And if you are planning your first visit to the country, discover the perfect 3-week Italy itinerary!

 MORE FUN DESTINATIONS FOR YOUR TRIP TO ITALY

 CAPRI: One Day in Capri: What to See and Do